 We started contacting the site owners shortly after obtaining our first list of vulnerable sites, manually sending out notifications to 20 vulnerable websites that we thought were interesting.
-We contacted them either by submitting a form on their website or through email.
+We contacted them either through email or by submitting forms on their website.
 The responses were very disappointing, especially compared with our previous experiences reporting SDK-level vulnerabilities to identity providers who tend to respond quickly and effectively to vulnerability reports [27].
 The vulnerabilities found by SSOScan, on the other hand, are primarily in consumer-oriented sites without dedicated security teams or clear ways to effectively report security issues.

-5The figures also show a clear width boundary.
+&lt;sup>5The figures also show a clear width boundary.
 In the experiments the browser resolution is 1920x1200, and it seems that most developers' designs follow a standard width of approximately 960px, which is why the density appears to be cut off.

-Of the 20 notifications, we only received eight responses, most of which appear to be automated.
+Of the 20 notifications, we only received 8 responses, most of which appear to be automated.
 After the initial response, three websites sent us follow-up status updates.
 ESPN.com thanked us and told us the message has been passed onto appropriate personnel, but no follow up actions ensued.
 One of answers.com's engineers asked us for more details, but failed to respond again after we replied with proposed fix.
-As of July 2014, both sites are still vulnerable.
+As of July 7th 2014, both sites are still vulnerable.
 Four months after getting the automated reply from ehow.com, we received a response stating that they have removed Facebook SSO from their website due to "content deemed inappropriate", and we have confirmed that the Facebook SSO button has indeed been removed.
-Sadly, we think their staff likely did not (bother to) understand our explanation for the fix and simply removed the feature.
+Sadly, we think their staff likely did not (bother to) understand our explanation for the fix and simply removed the feature for their convenience.

 The other instance where a reported vulnerability was fixed was for hipmunk.com.
-Hipmunk was found to be vulnerable to both the access_token and signed_request replacement attacks.
+Hipmunk was found to be vulnerable to both the access\token and signed\request replacement attacks.
 We did not get any response from Hipmunk when the vulnerability was reported through the normal channels, but through a personal connection we were able to contact them directly.
 This led to a quick response and series of emails with one of Hipmunk's engineers.
-We explained how to check the signature of a signed_request, which should fix both vulnerabilities.
-However, when they got back to us believing that the fix was complete, we re-ran SSOScan and found that Hipmunk was still vulnerable to the access_token replacement attack.
-This meant Hipmunk checked the signature of signed_request after the fix, but never decoded the signed message body and compared its Facebook ID with the one returned by exchanging access_token.
+We explained how to check the signature of a signed\request, which should fix both vulnerabilities.
+However, when they got back to us believing that the fix was complete, we re-ran SSOScan and found that Hipmunk was still vulnerable to the access\token replacement attack.
+This meant Hipmunk checked the signature of signed\request after the fix, but never decoded the signed message body and compared its Facebook ID with the one returned by exchanging access\token.
 This surprised us, as we implicitly assumed the developers will consume the signed message body after verifying its signature, and thus only included 'verifying signature' in the proposed fix.
 After further explanation, the site was fixed and now passes all our tests.